cosmir17/Python-Share-Trade-Helper/README.md

 Studied 'reinforcement learning' chapter in the book below, utilised the source code uploaded on the site and creating a new project. https://www.manning.com/books/machine-learning-with-tensorflow

+The original logic was to buy/sell a share rathers than a number of shares.
+I made a few changes so that this also needs to be changed.